 In these cases, there are other separate or statutory procedures.
-Valley End C of E Infant School - Home
+Please see the school website www.valleyend.surrey.sch.uk

 The school will not respond to anonymous complaints under this policy, however, the Headteacher and / or Chair of the Local Committee ("The Chair") will consider whether the issue and fear of identification are genuine or the issue is one of child protection.